Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 The following result is an immediate consequence of Corollary~\ref{coro:open-CN}.
-It shows that constraint nondegeneracy holds if and only if the W-SRCQ holds collectively for all relevant strata in a neighborhood of the point under consideration.
+It demonstrates that constraint nondegeneracy holds if and only if the W-SRCQ holds collectively across all relevant strata in a local neighborhood.